kralgorkem/5X3D/README.md

 Even tho hotend doesn't work it shows the temperature at homescreen with a suitable board other than ramps 1.4 it should work but I have no chance to try it unluko.

+Also if you are looking for a slicer here is the one i used: https://github.com/Spiritdude/Slicer4RTN example .gcode's are on 'code' page

 GL if u will work about this.